-A balance sheet test involves looking at your balance sheet to work out whether your club would have more assets or liabilities if it were immediately wound up.
+A balance sheet test involves looking at your balance sheet to work out whether your company would have more assets or liabilities if it were immediately wound up.
+In the construction industry, work-in-progress (WIP) is considered an asset.